brontosaurusrex/brontosaurusrex.github.io/_posts/2019-07-09-Buster-and-legacy-Nvidia-problem.md

 ---
 ### problems

-glxinfo exists with error
+- glxinfo exists with error
-mpv errors with 'no glx context'
+- mpv errors with 'no glx context'
-tearing on playback with mpv
+- tearing on playback with mpv

 ### solution

-replace in xorg.conf, from
+Replace in /etc/X11/xorg.conf, from

     Section "Files"
     EndSection